The International College of Surgeons

 3. All speakers/faculty must register for the meeting and pay the appropriate fees.
 Members of the ICSUS who are presenting will under no circumstance have their registration fees waived.
 Invited faculty who are only presenting are not required to pay registration fees, but must register for the meeting using the requisite form (to be provided as appropriate).
 If an invited faculty presenter wishes to receive CME credit for any sessions other than the one(s) in which they are speaking, they must pay the general meeting registration fee unless prior arrangements have been made with Executive Director.

 4. Speakers/faculty must make their travel and housing arrangements independently.
 ICSUS does not have the means to act as a travel agent for speakers/faculty.
-For 2013 our host venue is the Omni Hotel located in downtown Jacksonville.
-All meeting participants, including speakers/faculty, should attempt to stay at the Omni and utilize the room block that has been secured for the program.
-Not using the Omni Hotel and our designated room block will have a negative impact on the overall financial outcome of the meeting.
+For 2014 our host venue is the Hilton Hotel located in Memphis.
+All meeting participants, including speakers/faculty, should attempt to stay at the Hilton and utilize the room block that has been secured for the program.
+Not using the HIlton Hotel and our designated room block will have a negative impact on the overall financial outcome of the meeting.

 5. Invited Faculty who have assisted in the generation of grant revenue and made specific arrangements for reimbursement of expenses with the program moderator and executive offices of ICSUS should note the following: